Pair filamentation and laser scattering in beam-driven QED cascades

 We can analytically estimate the rate of laser intensity decrease.
 The transverse current carried by the created pairs is

+We only consider the current oscillating at the laser frequency $\omega$ because the resonance causes nonreciprocating laser energy scattering.
 The pair density $n_p$ is dependent on both time and space.
 In the beginning of QED cascade, $n_p$ can be modeled as a $\delta$ function in space.
 Because the pairs oscillate synchronously, they behave as a relativistic dipole to induce Thomson scattering\footnote{The scattering is inelastic because we focus on photon emissions with the same frequency which can only beat with the input laser to create the intensity fringes.}.
-The angle dependence of the scattered light changes from $\sin^2\theta_1$ at $\gamma\sim0$ to $[(1-\cos\theta_2)^2 - \sin^2\theta_2\cos^2\phi/\gamma^2] /(1-\cos\theta_2)^5$ at $\gamma\gg 1$, where $\theta_1$ and $\theta_2$ are the angles between the scattered light and the laser polarization direction $\hat{y}$ and the laser propagation direction $\hat{x}$, and $\phi$ is angle between $\hat{y}$ and the plane of the scattering direction and $\hat{x}$.
-When the pair volume grows to the scale of $\lambda^3$, the scattering needs to be described by Mie theory.
+The angle dependence of the scattered light changes from $\sin^2\theta_1$ at $\gamma\sim0$ to $[(1-\cos\theta_2)^2 - \sin^2\theta_2\cos^2\phi/\gamma^2] /(1-\cos\theta_2)^5$ at $\gamma\gg 1$, where $\theta_1$ and $\theta_2$ are the angles between the scattered light and the laser polarization direction $\hat{y}$ and the laser propagation direction $\hat{x}$, and $\phi$ is the angle between $\hat{y}$ and the plane of the scattering direction and $\hat{x}$.
+When the pair volume grows to the scale of $\lambda^3$, the scattering needs to be described by the Mie theory.
 It is strongly dependent on the scattering angle and requires numerical treatment.
 But because both Thomson scattering and Mie scattering are anisotropic, the scattered light beats with the input laser to cause filamentation of the pair plasmas.